kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ## Design Details

-This enhancement introduces a `shareable` field within the `Device` of the ResourceSlice to mark whether the device is a shareable device.
+This enhancement introduces a `allowMultipleAllocations` field within the `Device` of the ResourceSlice to mark whether the device is shareable among multiple resource claims (or requests).
 The shareable device can be assigned to more than one request if it satisfies the selection criteria and constraints.
-The select condition `device.shareable == true/false` is used to identify to select the device with a `shareable` property or not.
+The select condition `device.allowMultipleAllocations == true/false` is used to identify to select the device with a `allowMultipleAllocations` property or not.

 The enhancement also adds a `SharingPolicy` field to `DeviceCapacity`.
 This field specifies how the capacity can be shareable between different requests.